 Equipment Use During the Summer and Study Abroad Programs

-Any approved use of program equipment will require the purchase of costly travel insurance from a third-party vendor, so it may be less expensive for students to simply budget for the purchase of their own equipment.
+Any approved use of department equipment will require the purchase of costly travel insurance from a third-party vendor, so it may be less expensive for students to simply budget for the purchase of their own equipment.
 Students who go abroad who wish to take Oxy equipment will have to purchase their own insurance.
 One good place to do so is:

 Truman Van Dyke co.